How to Test Precious Metals, Jewelry, Coins, & More

 Get to the Bottom of it!

 2. Loupe: Now if it's not magnetic, you can look for metal marks... pull out your loupe now!
-I personally find it easier to look for marks first, but if your eyes are bad even w/ a loupe you may find yourself squinting.
+I personally find it easier to look for marks first, but if your eyes are bad even with a loupe you may find yourself squinting.
 The marks are different depending on where you live or where the piece is from.

 - The marks for gold most commonly are; 9K, 10K, 14K, 18K, 22K, 24K, 416, 585, 750, 9 KARAT, 10 KARAT, etc. 14K=585 parts gold, 18K=750, etc. Don't confuse karat with carat.
 Karat is the purity of the gold, while carat is referring to weight, generally of gemstones.
-Look all over the piece, but generally inside of rings, on clasps, & behind pendants or charms.
+Look all over the piece, but generally inside of rings, on clasps, and behind pendants or charms.

-- Platinum marks are PLAT, 800, 850, 900 & 999 while Palladium is usually 500, 950 & 999.
-These metals are rarer then the others & are a little trickier to test.
+- Platinum marks are PLAT, 800, 850, 900, and 999 while Palladium is usually 500, 950, and 999.
+These metals are rarer than the others and are a little trickier to test.

 - If you think the piece is silver or it had a mark, scratch the piece on the stone hard enough to make a solid mark but not hard enough to damage.
 If you see a base metal where you scratched the piece then you know it's plated.
-If not use a drop of the silver acid onto the scratch on the stone.
+If not, use a drop of the silver acid onto the scratch on the stone.
 The 18K acid can also be used.
 Some people prefer that.
-The silver acid will turn a strong red for sterling and it will stay red, if it gets red then fades away real quick it was plated or you didn't get a good enough scratch.
+The silver acid will turn a strong red for sterling, and it will stay red, if it gets red then fades away real quick it was plated or you didn't get a good enough scratch.
 The 18K acid will turn sterling a milky blue while eating away at a fake just like the silver acid.
 A piece that is less than 925 will be a lighter red, but will still stay.